 • An excused or unexcused absence from school, even for several days, does not remove any student from responsibilities in the classroom on the day they return to school.
 Students who have been absent will be given the same number of days that they were absent to make up missed work.
-For an absence to be excused, a note should be submitted to the school office no later than two days after returning to school.
+For an absence to be excused, a note should be submitted upon return to school.